Learn how to make a Mojito with this easy, refreshing recipe ... it's the perfect summer drink!

 The mint comes next, and this cocktail recipe has a unique technique for adding it.

 Most Mojito drink recipes call for muddling the mint with the lime and other ingredients.
-The problem with muddling the mint, is that if you're not careful, your drink can end up tasting bitter.
+The problem with muddling mint, is that if you're not careful, your drink can end up tasting bitter.
 Not to mention all those little mint pieces will probably get stuck in your teeth later.
-Not pretty.
+And that's never pretty!

-We learned an awesome trick at Bacardí for adding the mint, and it's so simple and clever!
-Simply stack the leaves in your hand (I used 12 small to medium leaves), then smack the leaves with your other hand about five to six time ... or until they're fragrant.
+We learned an awesome trick at Bacardí for bruising the mint that's so simple and clever!
+Simply stack the leaves in your palm (I used 12 small to medium leaves), then smack the leaves with your other hand about five to six time ... or until they're fragrant.

 Once you can smell that wonderful mint fragrance, rub the leaves over the rim of your glass.
 Then, drop them into your drink.